 Hanshi Dennis H. Fink

 Mr. Dennis Fink began training in the martial arts in jujutsu, karate, and judo in 1963.
 He studied in Okinawa, directly under Master Tatsuo Shimabuku, 10th degree black belt and founder of Isshin-ryu Karate-do.
 He also studied jujutsu, aikido (under the founder of Shin Aikido Master Morikatsu Fujii) and judo at the Sekiryukan located in Fukuoka City, Kyushu, Japan.
 He is formerly the international director of Sosuishi-ryu Jujutsu, headquartered in Fukuoka City under the direction of Master Manzo Shitama, 16th Dai Shihan (headmaster) of Sosuishi-ryu Jujutsu.
-Mr. Fink holds the grade of Menkyo (the equivalent to Menkyo Kaiden – “license of total transmission” in other classical systems) (May 2006) from the old Menkyo (license) system of grading.
+Mr. Fink holds the grade of Menkyo, from the old Menkyo (license) system of grading.
 This is the highest grade possible to be achieved in Sosuishi-ryu Jujutsu.
-Mr. Fink also holds a 9th degree black belt (Kudan) (February 2004) and the title of Hanshi (commonly referred to as “teacher of teachers”) in Okinawan Isshin-ryu Karate-do, a 5th degree black belt (Godan) (December 1990) and the title of Shihan in aikido, and a 5th degree black belt (Godan) (January 1990) in Kodokan Judo (all certified in Japan).
+Mr. Fink also holds a 9th degree black belt (Kudan) (February 2004) and the title of Hanshi in Okinawan Isshin-ryu Karate-do, a 5th degree black belt (Godan) (December 1990) and the title of Shihan in aikido, and a 5th degree black belt (Godan) (January 1990) in Judo, certified by the USJA.

 In 1976, he directed the first Isshin-ryu World Karate Championships at Sunnyside Gardens Arena, Queens, New York entitled “A Tribute To A Master” (in honor of Tatsuo Shimabuku, who passed away in 1975).
 Master Kichiro Shimabuku, eldest son of Tatsuo came from Okinawa to serve as chief referee.
-He was also the host of the 1997 Isshin-ryu World Karate Championship, “A Tribute to a Master, Two Decades Later.”
+Mr. Fink was also the host of the 1997 Isshin-ryu World Karate Championship, “A Tribute to a Master, Two Decades Later.”

-In 1987, Mr. Fink had a bronze bust made of his sensei (teacher), Tatsuo Shimabuku (12 years after his death).
+In 1987, Mr. Fink and his students had a bronze bust made of Tatsuo Shimabuku (12 years after his death).
 This bust was sent to Okinawa to be displayed at a suitable location.

 In 1988, Kichiro Shimabuku (10th degree black belt and head of the Isshin-ryu World Karate Association) came to New York and presented Mr. Fink with a plaque, which read, “Mr. Dennis Fink, in appreciation for your efforts in the promotion and expansion of Isshin-ryu Karate and the magnificent bust you created of my father.”